salimovdr/NovaBind/README.md

 # NovaBind
-Salimov and Frolov Laboratory — winners in the international [Ibis](https://ibis.autosome.org) competition for predicting transcription factor binding levels to DNA sequences.
-We took part in predicting on genome sequences, based on artificial data.
-More details about the architecture and methods used can be found in [Google Document](https://clck.ru/3Ddv7i).
+The Salimov and Frolov Laboratory — winners in the international [Ibis](https://ibis.autosome.org) competition for predicting transcription factor binding levels to DNA sequences.
+We participated in predictions on genome sequences, utilizing synthetic data.
+More details about the architecture and methods used can be found in this [Google Document](https://clck.ru/3Ddv7i).

 Here we demonstrate the performance of **NovaBind** as we predicted the data in the competition.